volodymyrprokopyuk/kotlin-sdp/README.md

   login pages for different types of users; if one of the login pages is compromized, other login pages are not impacted.
 Sharing the access from Internet to a web site between attackers and legit users gives place to DoS attack
-- **Minimize attack surface area**.
-Asses risks introduced by a new feature, then adapt feature design and define security constols to minimize the attack surface area.
-Example: a search function of an online help feature may be vulnerable to a SQL injection attack; expose the feature only to authorized users, use data validation and escaping, or eliminate search function from the feature design by providing a better structured user interfdace to reduce the attack surface area
-- **Establish secure defaults**.
-Delivered out of the box functionality should be secure by default, and it should be up to the user to reduce security and increase risk if they are allowed.
-Example: user password expiration and complexity should be enabled by default, user might be allowed to simplify password management
-- **Do not trust services**.
-Do not assume that third party partners have the same or highter security policies then yours.
-Put necessary security controls on third party services
 - **Economy of mechanism.
 Keep security simple**.
 Avoid complex approaches to security controls as it is much easier to spot functional defects and security flaws in simple designs and it is very difficult to identify problems in complex designs.
 Complexity